-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has no source of revenue, generates negative cash flows from operating activities and has working capital deficiency of \$133,817 as at December 31, 2018.
-These events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has a working capital deficiency of \$37,267 and accumulated losses of \$14,542,559 as at December 31, 2019 and is dependent upon the future receipt of equity financing to maintain its operations.
+As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.